auth0/docs/articles/extensions/github-deploy.md

 ## Track deployments

-You can track all of your deployments by navigating to your [extensions](${uiURL}/#/extensions) page of the [dashboard](${uiURL}), clicking on the row displayed for __GitHub Deployments__ extension, and selecting the __Deployments__ tab:
+In order to track all of your deployments, navigate to the [extensions](${uiURL}/#/extensions) page, click on the row displayed for __GitHub Deployments__ extension, and select the __Deployments__ tab.
+You can see a list of the deployments, both successful and failed.

 ![](/media/articles/extensions/github-deploy/deployments-overview.png)

-If a deployment fails you can look at the details of the deployment and figure out why it failed:
+If a deployment fails you can look at the details of the deployment and figure out why it failed.

 ![](/media/articles/extensions/github-deploy/deployment-log.png)

-Finally, if you configured a Slack Incoming Webhook you'll be notified on Slack if a deployment succeeded or failed:
+Details are available also for successful deployments.
+Finally, if you configured a _Slack Incoming Webhook_ you will be notified on Slack if a deployment succeeded or failed.

 ![](/media/articles/extensions/github-deploy/slack-messages.png)